-Half a Mouse
+Half a Mouse - Slant Four

 Wayne Woodrum; Madisonville, TN: I’ve been buying automotive magazines since 1965, and at times, I’ve run across special engines.
 The one that really got my attention was a small-block Chevy with the driver-side cylinder bank removed, making it an inline-four cylinder.
-Imagine a slant, four-cylinder Chevy.
+Imagine a slant four cylinder Chevy.
 I plan on building one, but I don’t know much about it.
 Do you have any information on how to do this?
 I know I’ll need a special crank and camshaft, or can I use parts from an inline engine?
 I’m old-school so I don’t have any online capabilities.
 Can you help?

 Jeff Smith: This engine was originally designed by Ron Hoettels, who owns Speed Engineering Service Co.
 (SESCO) in Colgate, Wisconsin.
 I talked with Speedway Motors’ museum curator Bob Mays, who says there are several SESCO engines in the museum located in Lincoln, Nebraska.
 Bob told me Hoettels designed the original SESCO engine as an inexpensive, alternative Midget engine for circle-track racing.
 Up until the SESCO engine, Midget racing had been dominated by the four-cylinder Offenhauser, which was a specific-built racing engine that could trace its roots back to Harry Miller’s ’20s Indianapolis race engines.
 I then spoke with Hoettels, who said the SESCO plan started with a 283ci Chevy block that was whittled down to just a 6-inch-tall portion of the right (passenger) side of the cylinder block.
 This machining completely eliminated the original main webbing as well.
 Hoettels then replaced the main webs with a two-piece aluminum crankcase assembly that then employed the crank from a Chevy II inline-four cylinder.
 Hoettels told me this worked because Chevrolet engineers pulled the Chevy II four-cylinder’s bore spacing and main web layout directly from the small-block Chevy.
 Combining a 0.030-inch overbore of the stock 3.875-inch bore with the Chevy II’s 3.25-inch stroke, the SESCO four-cylinder came out to 155 ci.
-In addition to being less expensive than the Offy, this engine allowed racers to use a ported version of the production iron fuelie small-block Chevy head along with its entire valvetrain, making replacement parts both easier and less expensive to find.
+In addition to being less expensive than the Offy, the slant four engine allowed racers to use a ported version of the production iron fuelie small-block Chevy head along with its entire valvetrain, making replacement parts both easier and less expensive to find.
 The engine did require Hoettels to make his own mechanical fuel injection manifold with 2.1875-inch throttle bores that fed methanol to the 13.5:1 compression engine.
 Spinning this engine 7,500 to 7,800 rpm would generally deliver around 225 hp, which computes to 1.45 hp/ci.

 The SESCO engine was dominant in Midgets with racers like Mel Kenyon and Gary Bettenhausen between 1972 and 1973, but it was eventually supplanted by the aluminum, flat, four-cylinder VW engine.
 Hoettels then built his own opposed four-cylinder he called the “two by four,” using the center of a small-block Chevy with his own cast-aluminum cylinder heads and the small-block’s Chevy valvetrain.
 SESCO also built a few four-cylinder Mopar Midget engines using the same half-a-V8 idea, this time basing his four- cylinder on the 410ci Mopar Sprint Car V8.
 Measuring 165 ci, it made around 300 to 310 hp spinning to 8,500 rpm.
 This is very close to an impressive 2 hp/ci.
 Complete versions of all of the SESCO Midget engines can be found at the Museum of American Speed.